 Medical TreatmentGlands that won't stop producing become painful and if we are not careful, mastitis sets in.
 In severe cases, prescription drug therapy (Cabergoline 1.5-5.0 µg/kg/day divided BID) may be indicated to reduce lactation.
 Cabergoline will block prolactin in order to stop milk production.

 Homeopathic TreatmentA topical mustard plaster can also be successful.
 Mustard plaster is an old remedy used in humans, and it works well for dogs too.

 - 1 Tbsp. dry mustard

-At the same time that you're using the mustard plaster, take the bitch off food and limit her water for the first 24 hours.
-Then give her ½ the amount of her regular food for the next 2 days before returning to a full diet.
+At the same time you're using the mustard plaster, take the female off food and limit her water for the first 24 hours.
+Then give her ½ the amount of her regular food for the next two days before returning to a full diet.
 You may need to milk her out by hand, but only when it's needed to prevent infection from setting in.
 It's also wise to put them on an antibiotic, such as sulfamethoxazole trimethoprim, to prevent mastitis during this process.
-Three treatments should dry them up, but I have gone as many as five since it is soothing to the bitch.
+Three treatments should dry them up, but I have gone as many as five since it is soothing to the female.

 If you need help, call us at 800.786.4751.